Is the secret to great red wine extended maceration?

 Extended maceration is as much an art as it is a science.
 Winemakers must deftly balance the duration of maceration to extract desirable qualities without the harsh, unwanted flavours that come from over-extraction.
 This is particularly critical with varietals known for their robust tannins, such as Nebbiolo and Cabernet Sauvignon.

 However, this technique carries risks.
-The cap of skins that forms during fermentation can fall if left too long, potentially exposing the wine to oxidation or spoilage.
+If left too long, the cap of skins that forms during fermentation can fall, potentially exposing the wine to oxidation or spoilage.
 Moreover, prolonged contact with seeds can result in the extraction of bitter tannins, which might disrupt the wine's balance.

 Trends Toward Easier-Drinking Reds